Stationary Fronts – What They Are And The Type Of Weather Associated With Them

 What Is A Stationary Front And What Type Of Weather Is Associated With It

-Frequent viewers of weather forecasts will be familiar with cold and warm fronts.
-But a lesser-known frontal system known as a stationary front doesn't receive nearly much attention but is no less critical.
+Regular viewers of weather forecasts will be very familiar with cold and warm fronts.
+A lesser-known frontal system known as a stationary front doesn't receive as much attention but is of no less importance.

 A stationary front is a frontal system that forms at a fixed location when two air masses meet, but neither is strong enough to replace the other.
 If one air mass gains strength or the wind direction changes, it starts to move again as either a cold or warm front, depending on the dominant air mass.